 Skip to Content

-What are the changes to inverter product standards?
+What were the changes to inverter product standards?

 On August 23 2024, Standards Australia published an update to AS/NZS 4777.2, the standards that cover product requirements for inverters.